Tohatsu 60 HP outboard motor MFS60A

 -

-The Tohatsu engines have the highest quality and a lower price than other A brands.
-Tohatsu is also the only brand that produces exclusively outboard engines so has really specialized.
+Tohatsu motors offer the highest quality and are lower priced than other premium brands.
+Tohatsu is also the only brand that produces exclusively outboard motors, so it's truly specialized.

-- Tohatsu pays a lot of attention to the appearance of its outboard motors and that is reflected in this model.
-The appearance is tough and robust.
-Under the beautifully streamlined hood you will find the trusted Tohatsu technology, developed for years of sailing pleasure with minimal maintenance.
+- Tohatsu pays close attention to the appearance of its outboard motors, and this model reflects that.
+The look is rugged and robust.
+Under the sleekly streamlined hood, you'll find trusted Tohatsu technology, designed for years of boating enjoyment with minimal maintenance.

-- The Tohatsu engine is user-friendly in every way.
-For example, the oil filter is positioned in such a way that you can easily replace it yourself.
-The lubrication of your outboard engine is optimal thanks to the generous oil reservoir.
-By using the proven Tohatsu electronic injection system, your engine starts smoothly and the throttle response is fast.
-The speed can be smoothly controlled.
+- The Tohatsu engine is user-friendly in every respect.
+For example, the oil filter is positioned so you can easily change it yourself.
+The generous oil reservoir provides optimal lubrication for your outboard motor.
+The proven Tohatsu electronic injection system ensures smooth starting and quick throttle response.
+The RPM is easily controlled.

 -